Question: What is Transit procedure?

 - Goods carried by air,

-Question: Who is the “principal” and what are principal’s obligations?
+Question: Who is the “Holder of the Procedure” and what are the Holder of the Procedure’s obligations?

-Answer: Principal is the person who makes the common transit declaration or on whose behalf the common transit declaration is made.
+Answer: Holder of the procedure is the person who makes the common transit declaration or on whose behalf the common transit declaration is made.

 Question: What is the comprehensive guarantee?